zay-asad/symfony-6/README.md

 ## Symfony 6 project setup

+- Mamp is up and running and the port numbers should match the local env settings for this project.

 - Install Symfony CLI: `brew install symfony-cli/tap/symfony-cli`

 - Install PHP 8: `use custom alias to switch version`